-This clean eating sweet potato pie gives you all the deliciousness without all the junk.
+This sweet potato pie recipe gives you all the deliciousness without all the junk.

-Sweet Potato Pie is a staple for most American Thanksgiving celebration.
+Sweet Potato Pie is a staple for most American Thanksgiving celebrations.
 Second only to pumpkin pie, this delicious dessert is never ignored at the dessert table.

 This recipe is a little different.
 I’m just beginning to convert my kitchen to my new style of clean eating.
 No, I’m not just getting started with clean eating, I’m ramping it up a notch.
 My doctor told me to cut all grains from my eating plan for a few months to see if it will help with some issues I’m having.

 Now, I have to tell you, this is no small undertaking.
 In fact, I’m panicking just a little bit here.
 But the truth is, making this pie made me feel so much better about the whole thing.
 I can still enjoy a wonderful dessert for Thanksgiving while starting down this new road.
 And thankfully, I’m also a little excited to get started!